4tfingers/openwrt-headless-rpi-zero2w/CHECKLIST.md

   ```bash
   opkg list-installed | grep -E "python3-light|python3-smbus|i2c-tools"
   ```
+  - [ ] **Non-Interactive Scheduling:** Confirm that your cron additions were applied using an automated string rather than an interactive utility.
+If the shell layout breaks line alignment during configuration updates, immediately drop the session fix: `reset` or `stty sane`, then verify the files via `cat /etc/crontabs/root`.

 - [ ] **Cron Scheduler Running:** Ensure the background daemon is actively checking the battery status every 5 or 10 minutes:
   ```bash
   /etc/init.d/cron status